evershinemj/visual-studio/diff.md

 - left file only
 - right file only

+# synchronize split diff
+there is a **lock icon** on the toolbar, which controls whether or not to synchronize split diff

 # line diff
 - <u>line diff</u> is rendered with **red/green background**, as opposed to some other implementations which render foreground color